thecredibleway/thecredibleway-com/docs/bible/why-the-bible-still-matters.md

 ## A Cultural Foundation That Shaped the World
 The [Bible's influence on the development of Western civilization is immeasurable](./origins/impact-on-civilization.md).
 Principles such as the dignity of human life, the rule of law, freedom of conscience and equality before God find their roots in Scripture.
-From the Magna Carta to the U.S. Constitution, biblical values laid the groundwork for societies that strive to honor human rights and justice.
+From the Magna Carta to the U.S. Constitution, biblical values laid the groundwork for societies that strive to honour human rights and justice.

 :::info[[Dominion, Tom Holland](https://www.amazon.com/Dominion-Christian-Revolution-Remade-World/dp/0465093507), famed historian and Fellow of the Royal Society of Literature]